kesiev/rewtro/README.md

 Rewtro QR-Carts are cheap to print and contain the _whole_ game data, are _physically shareable_, fun to copy and can be easily unique.
 Take the best of that.

 ## FAQs

+*Q: I want to make a Rewtro game too!*

+A: Ok!
+Well... the SDK has been rushed to make some games working for my 2019 Christmas greeting cards but you can try to learn how to use it by yourself!
+You need an Apache server with PHP support and writing access to the `carts/` directory.
+Then have a look to the JSON files (I suggest you to start with `K-005-sdong.json` which is a self-contained mini-Pong clone) and get inspired.
+If there is some kind of interest around this POC I'll try to publish a programmer's guide but, in the meanwhile... good luck!

 *Q: Which browser I can use for running Rewtro games?*